 My current research focuses on developing novel sensing technologies and supporting software for the home that use minimal sensors, are low cost and easy to deploy.
 I also build and evaluate innovative electro-mechanical haptic feedback interfaces.

-I graduated with a course-focussed M.Sc degree in Computer Science with a major GPA of 4.0 from Georgia Institute of Technology in 2009, where I was advised by Gregory Abowd.
+I graduated with a course-focused M.Sc degree in Computer Science with a major GPA of 4.0 from Georgia Institute of Technology in 2009, where I was advised by Gregory Abowd.
 I specialized in operating systems, networking, embedded systems and getting things done.

 I was named one of Forbes "30 under 30" disrupters in technology by Forbes magazine in January 2012.